 C. Directions

-1. Making the crust: In a large bowl, mix the flour and salt.
-Cut in the chilled butter until the mixture resembles coarse crumbs.
-Gradually add cold water, one tablespoon at a time, mixing until the dough comes together.
-Shape into a disk, wrap in plastic, and refrigerate for 30 minutes.
+- Making the crust: In a large bowl, mix the flour and salt.
+Cut in the chilled butter until the mixture looks like coarse crumbs.
+Add cold water, one spoon at a time, and stir until the dough just holds together.
+Shape it into a disk, wrap it in plastic, and chill for 30 minutes.

-2. Preparing the onions (caramelizing): In a large skillet, heat olive oil and butter over medium heat.
-Add the sliced onions, sugar, salt, and pepper.
-Cook, stirring frequently, until the onions are soft and golden brown, about 25 minutes.
-Stir in thyme and set aside.
+- Preparing the onions (caramelizing): Heat olive oil and butter in a big pan over medium heat.
+Toss in the sliced onions, sugar, salt, and pepper.
+Cook slow, stirring now and then, till they turn golden brown and soft, about 25 minutes.
+Stir in thyme and take off the heat.

-3. Assembling the filling: In a bowl, whisk together heavy cream and eggs.
-Stir in the cooked onions and half of the grated cheese.
+- Assembling the filling: Whisk cream and eggs in a bowl.
+Mix in the cooked onions and half of the cheese.

-4. Baking the tart: Preheat the oven to 375°F (190°C).
-Roll out the chilled dough on a floured surface to fit a 9-inch pie dish.
-Place the dough into the dish and trim any excess.
-Pour the filling into the crust and sprinkle with the remaining cheese.
-Bake for 30-35 minutes or until the filling is set and the top is golden.
+- Baking the tart: Preheat oven to 375°F (190°C).
+Roll out the dough on a floured surface and fit it into a 9-inch pie dish.
+Trim extra edges.
+Pour in the filling and sprinkle the rest of the cheese on top.
+Bake 30-35 minutes until set and golden.

 D. Advice and Tips